 The Trier Christmas Market is located in the picturesque old town of Trier, which is surrounded by ancient Roman ruins.
 This makes for a unique and atmospheric setting for a Christmas market.
 The market itself is quite small but still has a good selection of stalls selling Christmas gifts, decorations, and food.

 If you’re looking for a historic and atmospheric Christmas market, then the Trier Christmas Market is definitely worth a visit.
+Check out these other best things to do in Trier to make the best of your visit.

 Facts About Christmas Markets in Germany